godotengine/godot-docs/classes/class_displayserver.rst

 Returns the index of the screen containing the window with the keyboard focus, or the primary screen if there's no focused window.

+\ **Note:** This method is implemented on Linux/X11, macOS, and Windows.
+On other platforms, this method always returns the primary screen.

 .. rst-class:: classref-item-separator

 ----